factory-girl/InvoiceParser/README.md

 Rails 6.1.2.1

 ## Testing
+Before testing, you will need to run the migrations on the test DB: `rails db:migrate RAILS_ENV="test"`

-You can run the Uploads controller specs with: `rails test test/controllers/uploads_controller.rb` although there's an intermittent bug where running the entire suite generates a locked db error.
-You can specify an individual test by specifying a line number: `rails test test/controllers/uploads_controller.rb:4`
+You can run the Uploads controller specs with: `rails test test/controllers/uploads_controller.rb`

 You can run the Documents controller spcs with: `rails test test/controllers/documents_controller_test.rb`